probmods/webppl/docs/inference.rst

 .. js:function:: Enumerate(thunk[, maxExecutions])

    :param function thunk: Program to perform inference in.
-   :param number maxExecutions: Maximum number of executions to perform.
+   :param number maxExecutions: Maximum number of (complete) executions to enumerate.
    :returns: Marginal ERP

    This method performs inference by enumeration.
-If ``maxExecutions`` is not specified exhaustive enumeration is performed.
-Otherwise, paths through the program are explored using a "likely first" heuristic until the maximum number of executions is reached.
+If ``maxExecutions`` is not specified, exhaustive enumeration is performed.
+Otherwise, paths through the program are explored using a "most probable first" heuristic until the maximum number of executions is reached.

    Alternative search strategies are available using the following